mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 1. Prepare the old primary for demotion:
       1. If `backend_read_timeout` is short, extend it and reconnect.
       2. Stop any external replication.
+      3. Enable the *read\_only*-flag to stop writes from normal users.
-      3. Kill connections from super-users since *read\_only* does not affect them.
+      4. Kill connections from super and read-only admin users since *read\_only* does not affect them.
+During this step, all writes are blocked with "FLUSH TABLES WITH READ LOCK".
-      4. Enable the *read\_only*-flag to stop writes.
       5. Disable scheduled server events (if event handling is on).
       6. Run the commands in `demotion_sql_file`.
-      7. Flush the binary log (FLUSH LOGS) so that all events are on disk.
+      7. Flush the binary log ("flush logs") so that all events are on disk.
+      8. Wait a moment to check that gtid is stable.
 2. Wait for the new primary to catch up with the old primary.
 3. Promote new primary and redirect replicas as in failover steps 3 and 4.
 Also redirect the demoted old primary.